codenamerey/codeaudit/README.md

 # CodeAudit - CLI Tool for verifying syntax consistency of your codebases

-This simple terminal tool allows you to check for syntax consistency around various items such as naming, spacing, semi-colons, etc. I guess it's pretty much a linter 😂.
+This simple terminal tool allows you to check for syntax consistency around various items such as naming, spacing, semi-colons, quotaions, etc. I guess it's pretty much a linter 😂.

 I created this tool, because I realized a lot of teams focus on things like optimization, whether to use a simple for-loop or array methods, and strict typing to solve and find bugs.
 While these are good to discuss, I have found that sometimes bugs can come from simple things, such as miss naming variable names, indentation issues (Python or callback hell situations), and just lack of consistency throughout codebases.

 This testing tool will allow you to set certain syntax preferences, dictate which project to search, and generate reports that show which files and lines failed checks, which checks were ran, and provide overall scores for the validity of your codebase.